Random walks at random times: Convergence to iterated L\'{e}vy motion, fractional stable motions, and other self-similar processes: Discrete and continuous models

-To explain the name of the process, consider that in an RWRT, due to cancelation, each reward $\eta_\aa(e)$ contributes either one or zero net terms to the sum \eqref{def:(-)total reward}.
+To explain the name of the process, consider that in an RWRT, due to cancellation, each reward $\eta_\alpha(e)$ contributes either one or zero net terms to the sum (\ref{def-totalreward}).
 When $e$ is to the right of the origin, the number of net terms is one if and only if $W_H(n)$ is to the right of $e$, and when $e$ is to the left of the origin, the number of net terms is one if and only if $W_H(n)$ is to the left of $e$.
-It follows that \be \Sm_n = \sum_{e\in[0,W_H(n)]} \eta_{\aa}(e) , \ee where $e\in[0,x]$ means that $e$ lies between $0$ and $x$ regardless of the sign of $x$.
-The partial sum of rewards $\sum_{e\in[0,n]}\eta_{\aa}(e)$ is just a random walk $S_\aa(n)$.
-If we let $S_\aa(0)=0$ and extend the random walk to negative times in the natural way, then thinking of time being determined by the location of $W_H(n)$, we have \be \Sm_n = S_\aa(W_H(n)). \ee As an aside, if we take \rrr{def:1} as our initial definition rather than \rrr{def:(-)total reward} then the rewards may equally well be placed on the vertices instead of the edges.
-The reader may therefore choose to visualize this process in any of several ways according to his or her own aesthetic preference.
+It follows that